 - where the service takes the form of Holy Communion wafers will be used and wine will only be consumed by the celebrant.

-- for information, those not attending the services will not fully loose out because the songs, prayers and message will be in line with the service being broadcast for the day on YouTube.
+- for information, those not attending the services will not fully lose out because the songs, prayers and message will be in line with the service being broadcast for the day on YouTube.

 If you are in the category of the clinically vulnerable or living with someone who is, then we do not encourage you to come to church at this time.
 We note that under current government guidelines this will be permissible from 1 August.

-As regards Funerals and Weddings and there have been changes to arrangements and up to 30 people can now be in attendance.
-The Rev. Mark Williams should be contacted in the first instance if you wish to take advantage of these arrangements.
+As regards Funerals and Weddings the rules keep changing so our advice is to talk to the Rev. Mark Williams who can give you information on the latest requirements.
 Full details of the latest general advice as it affects churches can be found at http://www.churchofengland.org/coronavirus.